Sierra Madre (California)

-The Sierra Madre (Spanish for "mother range") is a mountain range primarily in northern Santa Barbara County and extending into northwestern Ventura County in Southern California, western United States.
-It is a range of the Inner South Coast Ranges group, and is the southernmost reach of the California Coast Ranges, which are themselves part of the Pacific Coast Ranges of western North America.
+The Sierra Madre (Spanish for "mother range") is a mountain range in southwestern California.
+It forms the southernmost part of the California Coast Ranges and lies mostly in Santa Barbara County, with a small portion extending into Ventura County.
+The Sierra Madre has a northwest-to-southeast orientation, bordered on the north and northeast by the Cuyama River and Cuyama Valley, and on the south and east by the drainage of the Sisquoc River.

+Before the middle of the twentieth century, the term "Sierra Madre" referred to the portion of the Transverse Ranges north of the Los Angeles Basin, now known as the San Gabriel Mountains.
+In 1965, the United States Board of Geographic Names assigned the name Sierra Madre to the range in Santa Barbara County.

 Geography

 The Sierra Madre range trends from northwest to southeast, and is approximately 25 mi long.
-High peaks in the range include MacPherson Peak at 5747 ft in elevation, and the highest point in the range, Peak Mountain at 5843 ft in elevation.
-Snow falls on the highest peaks during the winter months.
+High peaks in the range include McPherson Peak at 5747 ft in elevation, and the highest point in the range, Peak Mountain at 5843 ft in elevation.
+Snow falls on the higher elevations during the winter months.

 The range forms the southwestern side of the Cuyama Valley.
 The La Panza Range is a northern extension of the Sierra Madre, located in eastern San Luis Obispo County.

 The Sierra Madre is almost entirely within the Los Padres National Forest, and marks the northern boundary of the San Rafael Wilderness area.
 The southeastern extent of the range is about 25 mi north of the city of Santa Barbara, and the northwestern extent of the range is about 50 mi north by northwest of the city.

 To the southeast, the range merges with the San Rafael Mountains of the Transverse Ranges System, in a complex topography of unnamed ranges.
 The adjacent highest point of the San Rafael Mountains, and in all Santa Barbara County, is Big Pine Mountain (6820 ft).